 Archive360 Blog

-Beginning in 2022, the Securities and Exchange Commission (SEC), along with the Commodities Futures Trading Commission (CFTC), brought a series of enforcement actions against financial services firms for record keeping failures.
+The Securities and Exchange Commission (SEC), alongside the Commodities Futures Trading Commission (CFTC), has been leading an ongoing crackdown on recordkeeping failures in the financial services sector, originally launched in 2022.
 These actions were focused on the failure to properly capture digital communications that were occurring in channels such as Signal, WhatsApp, Telegram, iMessage, and similar applications.
-In total, over $2B in fines were issued related to “off-channel” communications with these regulated firms.
+In total, over $2B in fines were issued related to “off-channel” communications with these regulated firms

 Financial services, government agencies, and firms in other regulated industries, have extensive record keeping requirements, which includes digital communications.
 Over many years, these firms and solution providers developed platforms to capture, compliantly store and archive, and provide ready access to digital communications from commonly used platforms like email, Microsoft Teams, Slack, Bloomberg, Thomson Reuters, Symphony, and similar applications.
 This allowed organizations to meet their regulatory obligations, while providing employees with more communication options.

-It is important to understand that the record keeping requirements are not simply about storing some object for a requisite amount of time, it must be accessible via search for eDiscovery and regulatory inquiries.
+It is important to understand that the regulatory record keeping requirements are not simply about storing some object for a requisite amount of time, it must be accessible via search for eDiscovery and regulatory inquiries.
 In addition, these interactions are subject to Supervision and Surveillance requirements for many financial services firms.
 This means a decrypted form of the communication must be available for search indexing, and for analysis by Supervision/Surveillance tools.
-[It is important to note that modern archiving platforms encrypt data in motion and at rest, but the object is decrypted for operations such as indexing, supervision/surveillance, investigation and review functions.]

 Security has been a significant driver for the adoption of these mass messaging tools, especially via the use of end-end encryption.
 With this approach, only the sender and the intended recipient(s) can decrypt the data.
 Capturing the encrypted form of the object at any point in between the two end-points, only gives an unintelligible and unusable copy.

 So how do regulated firms and government agencies capture communications from end-end encrypted messaging applications, never designed for compliant record keeping?
-There are multiple methods, which vary based on the unique design of each of the messaging applications and capture tools, but all include some level of a “middleman.”
-These include:
+These approaches differ depending on the architecture of each messaging platform and the capabilities of the mobile messaging archiving tools—but all involve some form of intermediary, such as:

 • A dedicated application that moderates the communications between the messaging application and the end user